jhudsl/Informatics_Research_Leadership/docs/05-promoting_diversity.md

 Despite the benefits of diversity in research teams, analyses of scientific article authorship indicate that women are underrepresented in computational biology [@bonham_women_2017] and biomedical engineering [@aguilar_authorship_2019].

-Furthermore, analyses of university faculty and students demonstrate that both women and historically marginalized populations (such as people of color and [LGBTQ+](https://ok2bme.ca/resources/kids-teens/what-does-lgbtq-mean/) individuals) remain underrepresented in science, technology, engineering, and mathematics (STEM) fields in the US and in Europe [@hofstra_diversityinnovation_2020; @chaudhary_ten_2020; @cech_systemic_2021].
+Furthermore, analyses of university faculty and students demonstrate that both women and historically marginalized populations (such as certain racial and ethnic groups and [LGBTQ+](https://ok2bme.ca/resources/kids-teens/what-does-lgbtq-mean/) individuals) remain underrepresented in science, technology, engineering, and mathematics (STEM) fields in the US and in Europe [@hofstra_diversityinnovation_2020; @chaudhary_ten_2020; @cech_systemic_2021].

 ## Underrepresentation in clinical trials

-Beyond underrepresentation of certain populations within research teams, there is also a lack of representation of various populations in clinical trials (in particular people of color and woman) [@clark_increasing_2019].
+Beyond underrepresentation of certain populations within research teams, there is also a lack of representation of various populations in clinical trials (in particular woman and people of specific racial and ethnic groups) [@clark_increasing_2019].
 This is particularity true for cancer clinical trial studies [@nazha_enrollment_2019].
 Furthermore there is also limited data collected about LGBTQ+ individuals [@chen_approach_2019].

-According to a study in 2011, Black people represented 12% of the population, yet only 5% of clinical trial participants, while Hispanics and people of Latin American ancestry made up 16% of the population at the time, but only 1 % of clinical trial participants [@coakley_dialogues_2012].
+According to an FDA study in 2018, Black people represented 13.4% of the population, yet only 5% of clinical trial participants, while Hispanics and people of Latin American ancestry made up 18.1% of the population at the time, but less than 1% of clinical trial participants [@coakley_dialogues_2012].

 Furthermore, when looking at oncology trials, whites (80% of participants) and males (59.8% of participants) continue to be overrepresented, according to a study in 2019  [@nazha_enrollment_2019].

 This lack of diversity in clinical trials is a problem because this results in less understanding about how particular patients will fare with a given treatment/vaccine/diagnosis etc. This lack of knowledge can result in furthering inequities in medical care [@clark_increasing_2019].